sheikhartin/notebooks-everywhere/README.md

 #### Algorithms

-- [Merge sort algorithm](Merge_Sort_Algorithm.ipynb): Merge sort is one of the fastest comparison-based sorting algorithms, which works on the principle of the divide and conquer approach.
+- [Merge sort](Merge_Sort_Algorithm.ipynb): Merge sort is one of the fastest comparison-based sorting algorithms, which works on the principle of the divide and conquer approach.

 #### Data Science